 Leyonhjelm’s bill is actually is threat to the church’s conscience because Leyonhjelm wants to add the following to section 71 of the Act. “(3) If a chaplain refuses to solemnise a marriage because the marriage is not the marriage of a man and a woman, the chaplain must, if possible, substitute another chaplain who is willing to solemnise the marriage.”
 In short it does exactly what the church should be worried about, as it removes their freedom to simply say “NO” as the onus is on the church to find a substitute chaplain.

 As for the reasons why one should consider same-sex marriage in terms of what protections it may provide, I will send you to my article on “Marriage by Definition”.
-You will find a list of the issues Gay Marriage would definitively resolve.
+You will find a list of the issues marriage equality would definitively resolve.
 I won’t repeat myself.
 You will also find there discussed the darker side of what Old Testament “Biblical” marriage involved.

 Between a Man and a Woman